ioos/bio_data_guide/datasets/greg_baillie_hydrophone_db/README.md

 ### How to encode uncertainty from annotations

-One or more of the terms under the Indentification extension can be used as follows:
+One or more of the terms under the Location extension can be used as follows:
 * could use `identificationVerificationStatus` to mark some as "0 ("unverified" in HISPID/ABCD)."
 * could use `identificationQualifier` to include `cf` or `aff` as appropriate.
 * could put actual annotation into `identificationRemarks`. `occurrenceRemarks` is more often used to note remarks about the conditions of the occurrence.

+In OBIS terms in the Location extension should just be included as columns in the occurence file.